fox-it/dissect-docs/docs/source/target-query.rst

 .. note ::

     The full list of loaders is listed at the end of the output of the ``-l`` option.
+    It is recommended to also add the ``-q`` option to suppress plugin specific warnings that may clutter the output.

 In case there is no complete image available but just a couple of separate (log/evt/evtx) files, you can use